 SSRIs are believed to improve mood by blocking brain receptors that reabsorb serotonin, leaving more serotonin available for use.

-Some users find them to be life-altering, but for many — up to 40% of those who try them — they don’t help.
-(36)
+Some users find them to be life-altering, but many who try them find that they don’t help.

-One possible explanation is that since there are several mechanisms that can lead to low serotonin levels, not everyone will respond similarly to medication.
+One possible explanation is that since there are several mechanisms that can lead to low serotonin levels, not everyone will respond similarly to any one treatment.

 Another theory growing in popularity is that inflammation, not neurotransmitter imbalance, is the root cause of depression.

-Interestingly, SSRIs exhibit potent anti-inflammatory properties which may be why they work in some people.
-(37)
+Interestingly, SSRIs exhibit potent anti-inflammatory properties which may be a reason they work for some people.

 Another possible reason SSRIs don’t always work is that not all depression is caused by low serotonin.

-For many, dopamine deficiency is the underlying cause instead.
+For many, dopamine deficiency can be the underlying cause instead.

-Lastly, it’s not really known whether a low serotonin level causes depression, or depression causes serotonin levels to drop.
+Lastly, it’s not really known whether a low serotonin level causes depression or whether depression causes serotonin levels to drop.

 It’s confusing to say the least!